Transgender people face significantly higher suicide risk, Danish study finds - KESQ

 The researchers also note that the work may not reflect the situation in other countries.

+Dr. Melina Wald, clinical director of the Gender Identity Program at Columbia University Medical Center, says that these kinds of large studies aren’t possible in the US because the country does not collect information on sexual orientation and gender identity at the time of death.

+However, “Reports of suicidal ideation, suicidal behaviors, and non-suicidal self-injury (which are often associated with greater risk for suicide) are all significantly higher among trans individuals,” Wald wrote in an email to CNN.
+“Also, we know many of the correlates of suicide, such as risk for major depressive disorder, experience of trauma, family rejection, isolation, discrimination and harassment are all experienced by members of the trans community at disproportionate rates.”

-However, recent studies in the US showed that 82% of people who identify as transgender said they considered killing themselves, and 40% have attempted suicide, with the highest numbers of suicides among trans youth.
+Recent studies in the US show that 82% of people who identify as transgender said they considered killing themselves, and 40% have attempted suicide, with the highest numbers of suicides among trans youth.

 Colin Quinn, president of communities at Included Health, a care navigation platform that works to tailor offerings to underserved and marginalized groups like the LGBTQ+ community in the US, said the suicide risk for trans people has increased over the past couple of years as more restrictive laws have been introduced, many of them restricting access to health care.